platformio/platformio-docs/userguide/cmd_init.rst

 .. option::
     -d, --project-dir

-A path to the directory where *PlatformIO* will initialize new project.
+A path to a directory where *PlatformIO* will initialize new project.

 .. option::
     -b, --board